-Niya is generally the best choice of Soulbind for a Night Fae Brewmaster.
-Her Grove Invigoration provides a healthy amount of Mastery and maximum Health and the buff lasts for as long as the baseline cooldown of Faeline Stomp.
+Niya is often the best choice of Soulbind for a Night Fae Brewmaster.
+Her Grove Invigoration provides a healthy amount of Mastery and Maximum Health and the buff lasts for as long as the baseline cooldown of Faeline Stomp.
 However, its stacking effect works like a Druid's Ironfur, where each stack has its own independent 30-second timer.
 As a result, a Brewmaster will be sitting at roughly 6-7 stacks assuming average cooldown resets on Faeline Stomp.
 These stacks can even be further empowered with the help of her Bonded Hearts trait!
 In addition, Niya's Tools: Burrs adds a lot of passive damage and even works on bosses, while Survivor's Rally provides a passive source of healing when you need it most.
-If it can be activated reliably, Niya's Tools: Poison can instead reward you for successfully using Spear Hand Strike with a bonus DoT effect, though it comes at the cost of giving up a Potency Conduit.
+If it can be activated reliably, Niya's Tools: Poison can even reward you for successfully using Spear Hand Strike with a bonus DoT effect, though it comes at the cost of giving up a Potency Conduit.

 Dreamweaver offers some nice stat bonuses as well, giving you and your allies Versatility with Social Butterfly and additional Haste when casting Faeline Stomp with Field of Blossoms.
 There is even the additional benefits of passive healing from Waking Dreams and bonus damage or healing to a target with Dream Delver.
 However, there is a nasty drawback in the form of Podtender, the first mandatory spot on the tree.
 Although its cheat death effect sounds useful at first, it suffers from some mechanical issues.
 While you are regenerating in the wildseed, you cannot take any actions, lose all threat, and you cannot cancel the effect to die early.
 Any one of these effects is dangerous for a Tank specialization; all three combined is a nightmare.
 Unless you know that you will not trigger Podtender, Dreamweaver's Soulbind must be avoided on a Brewmaster.

 Korayn is a slightly more defensive Soulbind with some extra utility benefits focused on movespeed.
 Wild Hunt Tactics, for example, will grant increased movement speed and damage when hitting targets above 75% Health, while Horn of the Wild Hunt will give bonus movespeed to allies whenever you use Soulshape.
-There is also passive damage reduction from Face Your Foes acts as a form of passive damage reduction that will always be present for a Brewmaster.
+There is also passive damage reduction from Face Your Foes and passive Leech from Hunt's Exhilaration, both of which will always be present for a Brewmaster.
 If you are in a mythic+ scenario or wish to focus a bit more on defense, Korayn makes for a nice alternative to Niya.

 When using Niya, this will be your ideal path to take: